 Osborn declared that Tyrannosaurus was deserving of its title as it was the supreme fighter in the animal kingdom.

 “Tyrannosaurus is the most superb carnivorous mechanism among the terrestrial vertebrata in which raptorial power and speed are combined.”

 In the following articles we will see how Osborn was 100 percent correct in his assessment of the rightfully named King of the Dinosaurs.

-Originally it was believed that Tyrannosaurus stood upright like a tripod as this wonderful painting below from Charles R Knight depicts.
+Finally it is worth noting that original reconstructions of Tyrannosaurus, depicted it as standing upright like a tripod as this wonderful painting below from Charles R Knight depicts.